-12. CALCULATIONS
+12 CALCULATIONS

-Most microplate readers perform automatic calculations of analyte concentration.
+Most microtiter plate readers perform automatic calculations of analyte concentration.
 The standard curve is constructed by plotting the mean absorbance (Y) of Standards against the known concentration (X) of Standards in logarithmic scale, using the four-parameter algorithm.

-Results are reported as concentration of resistin ng/ml in samples.
+Results are reported as concentration of resistin in ng/mL in samples.

-Alternatively, the logit log function can be used to linearize the standard curve, i.e. logit of the mean absorbance (Y) is plotted against log of the known concentration (X) of Standards.
+Alternatively, the logit log function can be used to linearize the standard curve (i.e. logit of the mean absorbance (Y) is plotted versus log of the known concentration (X) of Standards).